-Currently, Canadians looking to legally wager on sports have limited options.
-They can place some parlay-style bets via a provincial lottery or take a trek over the border to a US state that allows sports betting.
+Non-Ontario Canadians looking to legally wager on sports have limited options.
+They can place some parlay-style bets via their provincial lottery or take a trek, either to Ontario or over the border to a US state that allows sports betting.
+New York state, for example, now has legal online sports betting.
 Legal online sportsbooks will change things significantly.

 Bettors will be able to wager on what they want to, have control over the types of bets they place, and be able to bet at levels they are most comfortable with.
 From big events like the Super Bowl and Stanley Cup down to regular season games, they’ll be in control.

 They’ll also be able to do so in a safe environment.
 Regulated markets have protections in place for users, which is something that is not the case for offshore sites or other illegal means of gambling.

 The potential for the Canadian market as a whole is massive, and many of the industry’s top names will want in.
 Which sportsbooks are the most likely to bring their offerings to Canada?
 Let’s take a look.

 Sports betting apps expected to launch in Canada